liu6171/LRDIF_ES/README.md

 Reference

-Fu, J., & Monfils, L. (2016).
-LRDIF_ES: An SAS macro for logistic regression tests for differential item functioning for dichotomous and polytomous items.
-(ETS Research Memorandum No. 16-17).
+Fu, J., & Monfils, L. (2016). *LRDIF_ES: An SAS macro for logistic regression tests for differential item functioning for dichotomous and polytomous items*.
+(ETS Research Memorandum No. 16–17).
 Educational Testing Service.